Veronica-Beligotti/ml-project-magic-telescope/README.md

 With this script, we build and train a Multilayer Perceptron (MLP) to analyse our dataset trying to distinguish between hadrons and gammas.
 A multi-layer perceptron (MLP) is a type of feedforward neural network consisting of multiple layers of neurons, which typically use nonlinear activation functions, allowing the network to learn complex patterns in data.
 For this reason, they are significant in machine learning due to their ability to learn nonlinear relationships in data, making them powerful models for tasks such as classification [3].
 We used the Hyperband optimization algorithm to choose the optimal set of hyperparameters that minimizes the AUC score of the classifier.
 The hyperparameter search was done on the number of layers and relative neurons, on the best learning rate and on the dropout rate of the dropout layers.
-Then again, the best model precision, recall, and the confusion matrix were calculated.
+Then again, after applying the custom thresholds, the best model precision, recall, and the confusion matrix were calculated.

 ### 4_CNN_Magic.ipynb

-Lastly, we tried to approach the problem differently: we used the Hillas parameters present in the dataframe to build an image of the cosmic ray detected.
-In particular, we used 'fLength', 'fWidth' and 'fAlpha' to build the base ellipse and its major axis.
-We added two symmetrical Gaussian peaks located at a distance of 'fAsym' from the ellipse center.
+Lastly, we tried to approach the problem differently: the Hillas parameters present in the dataframe were employed to build an image of the cosmic ray detected.
+In particular, we used 'fLength', 'fWidth' and 'fAlpha' to define the base ellipse, while two symmetrical Gaussian peaks were added along the major axis at a distance of 'fAsym' from the ellipse center.
 The color intensity of the ellipse and the two peaks was calculated using 'fSize', 'fConc' and 'fConc1', then we checked the images created to see if the parameters were used correctly.

 <p align="center">
   <img src="/images/artificial_image.png" width="500">
 </p>

-At this point, these images were normalized to their maximum pixel value and then fed to the Convolutional Neural Network (CNN) model chosen for its ability to effectively capture spatial hierarchies and local patterns in data.
+At this point, these images were normalized using their maximum pixel value and then fed to the Convolutional Neural Network (CNN) model chosen for its ability to effectively capture spatial hierarchies and local patterns in data.
-Also here the Hyperband algorithm was applied to decide which number of neurons, dropout rate and learning rate was best in order to maximize the AUC score.
-Once the best model was found, the precision, recall, and confusion matrix were estimated in order to make a comparison between the three different methods possible.
+Also here the Hyperband algorithm was applied to decide the optimal number of neurons, dropout rate, and learning rate for maximizing the AUC score.
+Once the best model was found, the precision, recall, and confusion matrix were estimated in order to enable a comparison across the three different methods.

 Both the MLP and the CNN tuner results can be download [here](https://drive.google.com/drive/folders/1nCyL1IJ8EObaw9-AC2dTRCmDVt7AW5m1?usp=sharing)

 ## Results

 In this project we attempted to solve the problem of gamma and hadron separation using three different classifiers built using XGBoost, Multilayer Perceptron and Convolutional Neural Networks, respectively.
 Following the dataset instructions we looked for the best model able to minimize the number of False Positives without losing too many true signals.
-To ensure a fair comparison, we applied two custom classification thresholds: one where the probability of misclassifying a background event as a gamma is kept below 5%, and another where this probability is allowed up to 10%.
+To ensure a fair comparison, we applied two custom classification thresholds: one where the probability of misclassifying a background event as a gamma is kept below 5%, and another where this probability is raised to 10%.
 These thresholds allowed us to evaluate the models' performance under different levels of sensitivity.

 <table align="center">
   <thead>